paul-thebaud/phpunit-generator/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-PhpUnitGen is a development tool which will help you writing your unit tests:
+PhpUnitGen is a development tool which will help you writing your unit tests for PHPUnit 6 / 7:
 * Generate unit skeleton for all php files.
 * Automatically generate a few simple unit tests (like getter / setter methods tests).